 Sanding any surface before painting ensures you have a smooth, even, and consistent finish.

-If I had to choose, I’d go with the Wagner Spraytech 0518050 for the best value.
+If I had to choose, I’d go with the Wagner Spraytech 0518050 for the best paint sprayer for trim and doors.
 Since I’m shopping on a budget, I need a unit that works properly on around-house projects without breaking my bank, and 0518050 looks just like what I’m seeking.

 Have a look at the buyer’s guide again to determine your requirements better, and you shall have no problem purchasing a paint sprayer.